 Follow up: What if negative numbers are allowed in the given array?
 How does it change the problem?
 What limitation we need to add to the question to allow negative numbers?

 Problem Overview: You are given an array of distinct integers and a target value.
-The task is to count how many different ordered combinations of numbers sum to the target.
-Order matters, so [1,2,1] and [1,1,2] are treated as different combinations.
-This turns the problem into counting permutations with repetition using array traversal and dynamic programming.
+The task is to count how many ordered combinations of numbers from the array add up exactly to the target.
+Order matters: [1,2] and [2,1] are considered different combinations.

 | Approach | Time | Space | When to Use |